Gaussian semiparametric estimates on the unit sphere: Introduction

-The plan of the paper is as follows: in Section \ref{subsec: gaussrandomfiels}, we will recall briefly some well-known background material on harmonic analysis for spherical isotropic random fields; in Section \ref{sec: sphwhittle} we introduce Whittle-like maximum pseudo-likelihood estimators for angular power spectrum coefficients based on spherical harmonics; Section \ref{asconsistency} is devoted to the asymptotic results, while in Section \ref{narrowband} we investigate narrow-band estimates.
+The plan of the paper is as follows: in Section \ref {subsecgaussrandomfiels}, we will recall briefly some well-known background material on harmonic analysis for spherical isotropic random fields; in Section \ref{secsphwhittle} we introduce Whittle-like maximum pseudo-likelihood estimators for angular power spectrum coefficients based on spherical harmonics; Section \ref{asconsistency} is devoted to the asymptotic results, while in Section \ref{narrowband} we investigate narrow-band estimates.
 The presence of observational noise is considered in Section \ref{noise}, while Section \ref{numerical} provides some numerical evidence to validate the findings of the paper.
-Directions for future research are discussed in Section \ref{conclusions}, while some auxiliary technical results are collected in the Appendix.
+Directions for future research are discussed in Section \ref{conclusions}, while some auxiliary technical results are collected in the \hyperref[app]{Appendix}.

-\section{Spherical Random Fields and Angular Power Spectrum}
+\section{Spherical random fields and angular power spectrum}

-In this Section, we will present some well-known background results concerning harmonic analysis on the sphere.
-We shall focus on zero-mean, isotropic Gaussian random fields $T:\mathbb{S}^{2}\times \Omega \rightarrow \mathbb{R}$.
-It is well-known that such fields can be given a spectral representation such that
+In this section, we will present some well-known background results concerning harmonic analysis on the sphere.
+We shall focus on zero-mean, isotropic Gaussian random fields $T\dvtx \mathbb{S}^{2}\times\Omega \rightarrow \mathbb{R}$.
+It is well known that such fields can be given a spectral representation such that